DreamWorks-SoftBank talks may augur Hollywood dealmaking wave

-LOS ANGELES DreamWorks Animation SKG Inc could soon have a new Japanese owner in a deal that highlights the challenges facing Hollywood's smaller studios in remaining independent and could prompt a string of other deals.
+LOS ANGELES, Sept 29 DreamWorks Animation SKG Inc could soon have a new Japanese owner in a deal that highlights the challenges facing Hollywood's smaller studios in remaining independent and could prompt a string of other deals.

 Over the weekend, a source said DreamWorks, the studio best known for movie franchises including "Shrek" and "Madagascar," was in talks about a possible sale to SoftBank Corp, the cash-rich Japanese communications and media company.